eviratec/schema/README.md

 # Official Eviratec Schema Repository

-The GIT repository of schemas used on our APIs.
+This repository contains schemas detailing types of models used in Eviratec API Operations.

 ## Path Prefixes